ubihazard/probook-4x30s/README.md

 KASLR (kernel address space layout randomization) might be a problem.

-To fix this you can either use one of the [AptioMemoryFix](https://github.com/acidanthera/AptioFixPkg) drivers or set `DevirtualiseMmio` to `true` and [manually calculate](https://dortania.github.io/OpenCore-Install-Guide/extras/kaslr-fix.html "KASLR slide guide") the slide value.
+To fix this you can either try using one of the [AptioMemoryFix](https://github.com/acidanthera/AptioFixPkg) drivers or set `DevirtualiseMmio` to `true` and [manually calculate](https://dortania.github.io/OpenCore-Install-Guide/extras/kaslr-fix.html "KASLR slide guide") the slide value.

 In my case the slide value resulted in **8**, which is set in the `config.plist` (`NVRAM/Add/7C436110-AB2A-4BBB-A880-FE41995C9F82`):